 Technology Support Specialist

 Provides computer support to end users across the College District for computer hardware, software, other technology equipment, and business related applications.
 Primary contact for all incoming calls and email requests for technical support.
 Communicates effectively to convey complex technical information.
 Acts as primary college resource during infrastructure emergencies.
-Prioritization & escalation skills are essential to ensure timely resolution.
+Prioritization and escalation skills are essential to ensure timely resolution.
 Decisions and results of work impact all users throughout the district.
 Identifies, researches, and relies on experience and judgment to resolve problems.
 Documents, tracks, and monitors problems and outages using database management software, contributing vital knowledge-base data for statistical study and development of solutions.
 Demonstrates knowledge of a variety of field concepts, practices, and procedures.
 Interacts with all campus-based teams and departments.
 Develops procedures and solutions for other technical teams.
 Works with PC network software to configure, test, diagnose and correct network anomalies.
 Trains staff on various computer platforms and related components and software.
 Directs and reviews the work of student workers and casual employees.
 Performs journey-level work and works with minimum supervision.

 Typical Duties and Responsibilities